 Some combinations are unsafe regardless of how little alcohol you drink.
 Nitrate medicines for chest pain should not be used with tadalafil.
 The combination can cause a dangerous blood-pressure drop.
 Alpha-blockers, some blood pressure medicines, and other vasodilators may also increase dizziness or faintness, especially when alcohol is added.

 Health context matters too.
 Heart disease, low baseline blood pressure, dehydration, liver impairment, kidney impairment, and older age can raise the chance of side effects.
-If you have been told to limit sexual activity for heart reasons, ask a clinician before using erectile dysfunction medication or mixing it with alcohol.
+If a clinician has advised you to avoid sexual activity for heart reasons, ask before using erectile dysfunction medication or mixing it with alcohol.

 How ED Medicines Compare With Alcohol

-The practical lesson is simple: avoid heavy drinking with any PDE5 inhibitor, the medicine class that includes tadalafil and sildenafil.
-If alcohol repeatedly causes side effects or poor response, the answer is not usually a higher dose.
-It is a review of timing, alcohol amount, other medicines, and underlying health factors.
+The practical lesson is simple: avoid heavy drinking with any PDE5 inhibitor.
+If alcohol repeatedly causes side effects or poor response, the next step is not usually a higher dose.
+It is a medication review that includes timing, alcohol amount, other prescriptions, and underlying health factors.

 Authoritative Sources